PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 I bet you can guess what the "L" and "R" mean.
 These terms stand for "Left-hand Side" and "Right-hand Side".

+Side... of what?
+Of an assignment operation.

+In other words, an LHS look-up is done when a variable appears on the left-hand side of an assignment operation, and an RHS look-up is done when a variable appears on the right-hand side of an assignment operation.